MBernAca/PecubeGUI_Doc/docs/source/Examples.rst

 | To explore the effect of a change in relief on the AER, we design a synthetic topography with a topographic wavelength of 50 km, and a present-day topography amplitude of 2 km.
 For the exhumation and topography development history, we assume a constant tectonic uplift rate started 50 Ma up to present-day.
 We further assume that a topographic relief exists at the start of the model and is in steady-state until 3 Ma, where the relief change to the present-day topography (i.e., 2 km amplitude).
 We use Pecube in batch mode to explore a range of paleo-relief (i.e., before 3 Ma) ranging from 0 to x3 the present-day relief.

-| To setup the Pecube model, create a new project and in the :ref:`Topography-Tab`_ tab, click on “build topo…”.
+| To setup the Pecube model, create a new project and in the *Topography_tab* (:doc:`Extra`), click on “build topo…”.
 A window appears, where you can design a sinusoidal topography.
 The extent of the model is chosen to be 100x50 km with a horizontal resolution of 500 m.
 The topography is setup is shown in Figure 1.1.

 .. figure:: ../images/buildtopo_Syn01.png
     :height: 268